glyif/shellfish/README.md

 # GITHUBUSR is the github user that the simple_shell is on
 ```

+### For Users running natively on MacOS, not vagrant
+When you run `docker run` you'll also need to include the following tags: `--security-opt seccomp:unconfined`

   ### Expected Output

   Failed checks are output in RED: